Whether you’re spending 7 days in Hokkaido or two weeks, choosing where to stay in Sapporo is a must.

 ✓ Best area to stay for nightlife and superb local food

-Being Sapporo’s entertainment hub, the district is very well connected to the rest of the city by subway.
+As Sapporo’s entertainment hub, the district is well connected to the rest of the city by subway.
 It takes under five minutes to reach Susukino from Odori and Sapporo Station.

-The location is, however, not suitable for those who want a peaceful, relaxing atmosphere for their stay in Sapporo as the district is always busy.
-It’s ideal for tourists looking for the hustle and bustle of the city, especially the nightlife, as the evenings can get pretty wild in Susukino.
+The area is, however, not suitable for travellers who want a peaceful, relaxing atmosphere for their stay in Sapporo.
+Day and night, the district is busy.

-For all the ramen lovers, Susukino is home to Ramen Yokocho.
+For ramen lovers, Susukino is home to Ramen Yokocho.
 This narrow lane is loaded with ramen shops serving up the city’s most famous snack, miso ramen.
 Visiting in winter?
 You can also witness Sapporo’s world-famous ice sculpture competition here.
 The annual Snow Festival takes place in Susukino.

 Since Susukino is the entertainment hub of Sapporo, a wide variety of hotels flood the district.
 Accommodations here cater to visitors with low or high travel budgets alike.